 There are two main types of cells present in the brain

 - Nerve cells: Nerve cells are also known as the neurons.
-To make the nervous system work, nerve cells carry the electrical signals throughout the body.
-These are very delicate cell and they cannot be replaced or repaired if they get damaged.
+To make the nervous system work, nerve cells carry electrical signals throughout the body.
+These are very delicate cells, and they cannot be replaced or repaired if they get damaged.
 In the body, nerve cells are the longest cells.

 - Glial cells: Glial cells are also known as the neuroglial cells.
 The function of the Glial cells is to protect, support, and feed the neurons.
 Glial cells are of different types named as ependymal cells, astrocytes, microglia, and oligodendrocytes.